 The following dissertation structure should therefore be seen as a guideline only; it is your responsibility to adapt it to suit your particular project.
-You should also comply with the general University regulations for the submission of dissertation (http://www.cardiff.ac.uk/regis/sfs/postgrad/taught/dis/index.html).
+You should also comply with the general University regulations for the submission of dissertation (https://intranet.cardiff.ac.uk/students/your-study/exams-and-assessment/masters-dissertation-submission).

-- Declaration and Statement, as shown in "Guidance on Completion of Submission Form" (http://www.cardiff.ac.uk/regis/sfs/postgrad/taught/dis/index.html). - Title page, including title, author, degree (MSc Computing, MSc Strategic Information Systems, etc.), name of supervisor, name of institution (School of Computer Science and Informatics, Cardiff University), date, privacy marking (if appropriate). - Preamble, including (a) Table of Contents; (b) Abstract/synopsis (suggested length: half a page); (c) Acknowledgements; (d) Privacy or commercial limitations on the use of the information contained in the dissertation. - Introduction.
+- Title page, including title, author, degree (MSc Computing, MSc Strategic Information Systems, etc.), name of supervisor, name of institution (School of Computer Science and Informatics, Cardiff University), date, privacy marking (if appropriate). - Preamble, including (a) Table of Contents; (b) Abstract/synopsis (suggested length: half a page); (c) Acknowledgements; (d) Privacy or commercial limitations on the use of the information contained in the dissertation. - Introduction.
 In this first section, you should describe the motivation for the project.
 Explain whatever background the reader will need in order to understand the business need, and/or the nature of the problem.
 The introduction is an important section of the dissertation; every reader will read it, and many will read only that section.
 It should be as inviting and compelling as possible.
 However, the introduction is also often the most difficult section to write, as it requires a balance between giving adequate explanation and going into too much detail.
 For these reasons, you should consider writing the introduction last it is only when you've written the rest of the dissertation that you will know what you have to introduce.
 By convention, the last part of the introduction outlines the remainder of the dissertation, explaining what comes in each section. - Aim and Objectives.
 Include a clear and detailed statement of the project aim and provide appropriate objectives to meet this aim.
 Concentrate on what your study seeks to achieve; the question of how it does it will be dealt with in later sections.
 Although your aim may need to change as you understand more about the scope of your project (a balance between what you set out to achieve, and what you can achieve in the time available) a clear statement of the aim should be used to help you make sure that what you are doing is relevant.